note3crafter/PM-Emotes/README.md

 # Emotes
-A Emote Plugin for Pocketmine 3.9.0
+A Emote Plugin for Pocketmine 3.9.X

-Its Just for Fun xd
+The Plugin make a Emote per Command!

 # Commands